rhobaker/Assignment-Four---Git-GitHub-and-APIs/Markdown notes.md

 ### <u>Ordered Lists</u>
-To format a numbered list, then precede each entry with a number:
+To format a numbered list, precede each entry with a number:

 E.g.\
 \1.
 Paul\